Hysocs/Aozora_SDXL_Training/readme.md

 >
 > **Note:** Sorry for any previously failed attempts at training.
 Getting this stable on consumer hardware is tricky.

 A GUI trainer for SDXL fine-tuning that fits on single consumer GPUs.
-Built because existing tools either need 24GB+ or have a million CLI flags to get lost in.
+Built because existing tools either need 24GB+ or require you to train at lower resolutions.

 Works with v-prediction and Flow Matching models (NoobAI, Illustrious, etc.) out of the box.